Gerdau (GGB) Gains As Market Dips: What You Should Know

-Coming into today, shares of the steel producer had lost 14.24% in the past month.
-In that same time, the Basic Materials sector lost 3.6%, while the S&P 500 gained 0.84%.
+Coming into today, shares of the steel producer had lost 14.2% in the past month.
+In that same time, the Basic Materials sector lost 5.47%, while the S&P 500 lost 2%.

-Investors will be hoping for strength from Gerdau as it approaches its next earnings release.
-The company is expected to report EPS of $0.27, down 27.03% from the prior-year quarter.
+Gerdau will be looking to display strength as it nears its next earnings release.
+In that report, analysts expect Gerdau to post earnings of $0.27 per share.
+This would mark a year-over-year decline of 27.03%.
 Meanwhile, our latest consensus estimate is calling for revenue of $3.69 billion, down 4.55% from the prior-year quarter.

-It is also important to note the recent changes to analyst estimates for Gerdau.
-These revisions help to show the ever-changing nature of near-term business trends.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+Investors should also note any recent changes to analyst estimates for Gerdau.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 2.19% lower.
-Gerdau is currently a Zacks Rank #3 (Hold).
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+Within the past 30 days, our consensus EPS projection has moved 3.76% lower.
+Gerdau currently has a Zacks Rank of #3 (Hold).

-Digging into valuation, Gerdau currently has a Forward P/E ratio of 6.06.
-Its industry sports an average Forward P/E of 10.57, so we one might conclude that Gerdau is trading at a discount comparatively.
+In terms of valuation, Gerdau is currently trading at a Forward P/E ratio of 6.08.
+This valuation marks a discount compared to its industry's average Forward P/E of 10.66.

 The Zacks Industry Rank includes is listed in order from best to worst in terms of the average Zacks Rank of the individual companies within each of these sectors.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.